 I found that the cursor was going too fast on the screen, so I had to turn the tracking speed down.
 If you're in a similar situation, or if your cursor is moving too slow on the screen, you can adjust it.
 In the same AssistiveTouch menu, find the Tracking Speed section.
 In it, there's a slider which you can adjust — left toward the turtle slows it down, right toward the rabbit speeds it up.

 If you're using iOS 13's new Dark Mode feature, the default gray color of the cursor may be hard to see, but you can change it.
-In the AssistiveTouch menu, tap on "Cursor" Then, select "Color," where you'll find options for gray, white, blue, red, green, yellow, and orange.
+In the AssistiveTouch menu, tap on "Pointer Style" Then, select "Color," where you'll find options for gray, white, blue, red, green, yellow, and orange.

-There is another way to scroll, however, where it locks the cursor to the place where you left-clicked, so you can only scroll up and down as much as the cursor can appear on the screen.
+However, you can lock the cursor to the place where you left-clicked-and-held, so you can only scroll up and down as much as the cursor can appear on the screen.
 To try this out, turn on the "Drag Lock" toggle in the AssistiveTouch menu.
-Then, left-click-and-hold somewhere on a page, give it a second, then move the cursor, and you'll immediately notice the cursor "locked" to that spot on the page.
-To get rid of the lock, just left-click again to disable it.
+Then, left-click-and-hold somewhere on a page, give it a second, release the button, then move the mouse around, and you'll immediately notice the cursor "locked" to that spot on the page.
+To get rid of the lock, just left-click to disable it.

 If you use the "Zoom" feature at all with your iPhone, this is an excellent setting to check out.
 In the AssistiveTouch options in the Tracking Speed section, tap on "Zoom Pan."
 There are three options to choose from: